Criminal Offences: Listed Buildings and Other Heritage Assets

 There is also a defence relating to urgent works for health and safety (16).

-Breach of a condition on a scheduled monument consent may also be an offence (17).
+Breach of a condition on a scheduled monument consent is also an offence (17).

 Either offences may be subject to an unlimited fine.